 How to Verify Processing and Compliance

 Documents take an average of 7-10 business days to process, and potentially longer during peak periods.
 All records are processed in the order in which they are received; late submissions will not be expedited.
-The Immunization Compliance Office will only contact students for whom additional information in needed.
+The Immunization Compliance Office will contact only students for whom additional information in needed.
 To verify processing of records and immunization compliance, you can self-check online in two ways:

-- Log into SSOL and click the Holds link.
+- Log in to SSOL and click the Holds link.
 If your registration is on hold for any reason, including immunization compliance, it will be reflected here.

-- Log into Open Communicator from Columbia Health and view your immunization records.
+- Log in to Open Communicator from Columbia Health and view your immunization records.

 Recommended Immunizations (Optional)